bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 contrast to the PixelCNN++ paper, which states that overfitting is a major problem (which they address via dropout).
-This kind of suggests that the vanilla Resnet architecture probably isn't the most efficient for this task, which authors of [1] change up in their extension paper in [3].
+This kind of suggests that the vanilla Resnet architecture probably isn't the most efficient for this task, which the authors of [1] change up in their extension paper in [3].
 Still, I'm pretty happy with the results, which is my best CIFAR-10 loss to date.

 |h2| Conclusion |h2e|